 Celebrating a 25-Year Legacy of Serving Survivors in Iroquois County

-It was back in 1999 when a newspaper wanted ad caught Marcie Sheridan’s eye.
+It was back in 1999 when a newspaper ad caught Marcie Sheridan’s eye.
 The Kankakee County Center Against Sexual Assault (KC-CASA) was hiring an advocate to help victims in neighboring Iroquois County navigate the medical and legal aftermath of violence.
 It would be the first position at a brand new KC-CASA satellite location called Iroquois Sexual Assault Services (ISAS).
 Marcie recalls, “I had recently earned my master’s of social work and I was hoping to find a job in Iroquois County where I could help people in my community where we live and farm.”
 She eagerly applied and became the first employee at ISAS.
 This decision shaped her career and laid the foundation for compassionate survivor services in the area that are still going strong 25 years later.

 Before ISAS was created, survivors of sexual violence in Iroquois County had nowhere to turn to locally for support that focused on their needs.
 Some would seek help from KC-CASA’s established office in Kankakee, which provided crisis support, tenacious advocacy, and healing counseling for survivors.
 However, it would take up to 2 hours to drive round-trip for a meeting with an advocate or a counseling session.
 That was if you had a car, gas money, and the time to make that trip every week.